vigad-dev/DebugInspectorDocs/README.md

 > Standard UE5 font controls.
 The widget can set a custom font or fall back to the default one.

 - `Min Wrap Width`
-> Limit text wrap.
-Text will only break on whitespace.
+> Control the length at which strings get broken up on several lines.

 - `Min Width`
-> Limit the widget width to avoid flickering when data changes rapidly from frame to frame.
+> Enforce a lower limit to widget width to avoid flickering when data changes rapidly from frame to frame.

 - `Padding`
 > Distance between the edges of the widget and the debug text.